-- Master Level Licensed Social Worker or Counselor certification preferred; - Experience in an educational organization with focus on improving student performance and outcomes; - Strong communication skills and ability to work collaboratively with teachers/ staff/community; - Satisfactory completion of local, state, and federal criminal history check and TB test; and - At least two years' experience working with urban communities.

-Recruitment and Retention Plan 8.1 3) Describe the plan to recruit, retain and train highly qualified personnel including how the school will meet the goals identified in Ohio's 2015 Plan for Equity at ODE's website at: https://education.ohio.gov/getattachment/Topics/Teaching/Educator-Equity/Ohio-s-Teacher-Equity-Plan-and-EDHEE-Analysis-Tool/Ohio-s-2015-Plan-to-Ensure-Equitable-Access-to-Excellent- Educators102615.pdf.aspx.
+Collaborate with Provide approprion Act as a point of Assists all stude Collaborates with Establish rappore Maintains stude i local busin iate follow- f contact fo ents, individ th parents/g rt with local nt confiden Perform other d uties, as de eemed appropriate, by the Principal or Management Company.
+Experience in an Strong commun Satisfactory con censed Soc n educatior ication skill npletion of irements: cial Worker or Counselor certification preferred; nal organization with focus on improving student performance and outcomes; Is and ability to work collaboratively with teachers/ staff/community; local, state, and federal criminal history check and TB test; and nce working with urban communities.
+Recruitment and Retention Plan 8.1 3) Describe the plan to recruit, retain and train highly qualified personnel including how the school will meet the goals identified in Ohio's 2015 Plan for Equity at ODE's website at: https://education.ohio.gov/getattachment/Topics/Teaching/Educator-Equity/Ohio-s-Teacher-Equity-Plan-and-EDHEE-Analysis-Tool/Ohio-s-2015-Plan-to-Ensure-Equitable-Access-to-Excellent-Educators102615.pdf.aspx . of recruitment methods to hire the best possible staff.
+We intend to hire staff from within the local and have all available positions listed and a section where possible candidates can apply on - line.
+We will also

 The school will utilize various forms of recruitment methods to hire the best possible staff.
 We intend to hire staff from within the local and surrounding areas.
-The website will have all available positions listed and a section where possible candidates can apply on-line.
+The website will have all available positions listed and a section where possible candidates can apply on - line.
 We will also use on-line teaching websites such as ODE, K12 Jobspot and Indeed to post our available positions.
 The Director will attend college recruitment fairs to recruit top teaching candidates that are entering their teaching career or changing positions.